 Even if made more affordable and frequent, public transport may continue to not be a realistic option for some disabled people.
 Stops or stations may be too far away, and way finding may be too difficult for those with cognition, sight, or hearing impairments.
-Sometimes, public transport provides an inferior service for disabled people, which can stigmatise the person using it (for example, a seat facing towards the other passengers).
-94 It is also important not to add costs to the mobility services that disabled people use, given https://www.transport.govt.nz/assets/Uploads/Report/ReviewofInternationalRoadPricingSchemes.pdf 91 Eliasson, J. (2014).
-The role of attitude structures, direct experience and reframing for the success of congestion pricing.
-Transportation Research Part A: Policy and Practice, 67, 81-95.
+Sometimes, public transport provides an inferior service for disabled people, which can stigmatise the person using it (for example, a seat facing towards the other passengers).93 It is also important not to add costs to the mobility services that disabled people use, given they are more likely to be on low incomes.
+There could be a corresponding increase in any subsidies provided for mobility services if they were not exempted, however.
+But it would be much simpler and put less pressure on the already over-subscribed fund used to pay for these services if an exemption was given for disability vehicles instead.